BenLeikin/PiMonitor/README.md

 # PiMonitor
 This is my Raspberry Pi project.
-# PiMonitor
-This is my Raspberry Pi project.

 My task was to create a system where a Raspberry Pi could provide the following metrics on an internal webpage.
 I'm a SysAdmin and not a developer so I'm sure there are more efficient ways to program this (I.E. not using bash scripts in cron to launch the python scripts but I got it working the way it is so I left it.
 My time budget ran out from the project but I may change it later).